by Dedra Jize, OT, CSA

 These few items will go a long way in helping you reduce the physical, psychological and emotional stress that you experience as a caregiver.
 You will feel stronger in all areas that will help you to take responsibility for your own well-being while also caring for another.

-I am Dedra Jize, the Geriatric Care Manager at the Law Office of Roy W. Litherland, and I’m here to support seniors and their loved ones.
+I am Dedra Jize, the Geriatric Care Manager at the Litherland, Kennedy & Associates, APC, Attorneys at Law, and I’m here to support seniors and their loved ones.
 I can assess the situation and assist with a plan that works and helps everyone in your family.
 I advocate for seniors or the frail that are in the hospital, and can also advocate for you, the caregiver, to help you get your needs met while seeing that excellent care is being provided for your loved one.
 I offer a free 15-minute consultation to determine how I may be able to help you.
 You can reach me at the office at (408) 356-9200 or (831) 476-2400.

-The Law Office of Roy W. Litherland has been providing quality estate planning and elder care services in the Greater Bay Area since 1975.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law has been providing quality estate planning and elder care services in the Greater Bay Area since 1975.
 We are members of the American Academy of Estate Planning Attorneys, a national membership organization committed to assisting attorneys in providing quality estate planning services to their clients.
 We are also members of the National Academy of Elder Law Attorneys, a membership organization comprised of attorneys in the private and public sectors who deal with legal issues affecting the elderly and disabled, and the California Advocates for Nursing Home Reform.

 Our team of qualified and experienced individuals, many of whom have been with our firm for over 10 years, are trained in the complex areas of estate planning, trusts, probate, Medi-Cal, special needs planning, tax law and geriatric care management.
 The aim of all members of the law firm is to help you accomplish your estate planning goals and to take the mystery out of the planning process.